 Before an app or service can access Classroom data, the app must request authorization from the Classroom user.
 The app asks for the specific permissions it needs (such as a username, email address, or profile photo), and the user can approve or reject the service’s request.
 To authorize permission, the Classroom API uses a common Internet standard called OAuth.

-As a G Suite for Education administrator, you control how data in a domain is shared.
+As a Google Workspace for Education administrator, you control how data in a domain is shared.
 In the Google Admin console, you can specify whether teachers and students in your domain can authorize services to access their Classroom data.
 You can configure access by organizational unit.
 Learn how to set Classroom data access.

 The specific tasks the Classroom API can perform depends on what role a user has in a class.
 Just like in the Classroom UI, a user can be a student, teacher, or administrator.
 Teachers and students can approve third-party applications and report abuse.